sherzodcode/diary-API/readme.txt

 Time is 11:33, i'm in station.
 Today i went to the dentist's office but couldn't find it.
 I went to the location that posted by dentist.
 After chat with dentist he said that location was a little further.
-In Sha Allah , in 4 oclock i'm gonna ber there
+In Sha Allah , in 4 oclock i'm gonna ber there.
+Alhamdulillah i cam back from dentist.
+My teeth are fine now.
 /////////